gauraang01/cloudfromation-tetsing-zero-cost/readme.md

 ### Phase-5
 Improving efficiency by using Github action
 This phase includes integrating the testing pipeline with Github actions.
 This will automate the testing process, and the templates will be tested automatically whenever a new commit is pushed to the repository.
+This will mainly perform unit testing, security testing, and Localstack deployment testing

 # Directory structure